MarneeDear/BDD-starter-kit/README.md

 **Run the behaving tests:**

-TODO I need to put in commands that will work on Windows.
+These commands assume you are using bash.
+If you are on Windows you can install and use git-bash, which comes with the git Windows install.

 1. Close your Firefox or this will not go so good.
 2. Using the command line go to where you cloned the repo
 3. Activate your virutal environment
 4. Change directories into behaving_example
-5. Do this command : ```./bin/behave ./features```
+5. Do this command in bash.
+  1. ```./bin/behave ./features```

 **Run the splinter/behave tests:**

-TODO
+1. Close your Firefox or this will not go so good.
+2. Using the command line go to where you cloned the repo
+3. Activate your virutal environment
+4. Change directories into splinter_example
+5. Do this command in bash.
+  1. ```./bin/behave ./features```